Where can you do it?

-By well in advance I mean at least 2 years before you are due to apply, as unless you already meet all the essential and desirable criteria; it is likely to take you this long to put in the many, many hours of work required to do this.
+By 'well in advance' I mean at minimum 2 years before you are due to apply, as unless you already meet all the essential and desirable criteria; it is likely to take you this long to put in the many, many hours of work required to do this.
+Given the increasing visibility and popularity of PHEM, the CT1 year during ACCS training is the best good point to start planning your route to application!
 Remember the aim of producing the best application you can is to get you to the selection centre, on the day at the selection centre its everybody's job to loose.

-- Arrange some observer shifts with the Ambulance service or a Community based PHEM service such as the Royal Gwent Emergency Department's Physician Response Unit, and attend your local Air Ambulance Clinical Governance days (EMRTS Cymru run these regularly in Wales) if you are eligible to do so.
+Arrange some observer shifts with the Ambulance service or a Community Emergency Medicine service such as run in the Grange University Hospital or University Hospital of Wales.
+Attend your local Air Ambulance Clinical Governance days (EMRTS Cymru run these regularly in Wales) if you are eligible to do so.
 What ever you manage to do - log it and generate some reflections, it all builds up evidence of your suitability to apply.

 The mandatory life support courses listed in the person specification offer opportunities to be selected to instruct.
 Be open with your mentors on these courses about your desire to achieve IP status, and your motivations for doing so: plan when you will revalidate these courses, remember they need to be in date when you apply for (and start) PHEM training.
 Consider also the more difficult to evidence areas of the person specification, things like personal skills and training in Team Resource Management may be best evidenced by a niche course, study day or self-directed learning.

 There are several excellent annual conferences (e.g. Trauma Care, Retrieval & the BASICS/FPHC Conference) that offer the opportunity to meet the PHEM community across the UK, and also provide excellent forums to display posters or present on PHEM related scholarly activity.
-Again, your regional air ambulance or mentor may be able to help with this or you can apply to join the newly developed Pre-Hospital Trainee Operated Research Network (PHOTON - https://fphc.rcsed.ac.uk/my-fphc/about-us/sub-committees-groups/photon-group) to support this aspect of your development.
+Again, your regional air ambulance or mentor may be able to help with this or you can apply to join the Pre-Hospital Trainee Operated Research Network (PHOTON) to support this aspect of your development.

 It feels hard to get a PHEM training job as an anaesthetist.
-The nature of funding of many jobs currently means that only emergency physicians can apply which leads to steep competition for those jobs that those from other base specialities are able to apply for.
+The nature of funding streams for many of the scheme A/B jobs currently means that only emergency physicians can apply which leads to steep competition for those jobs that those from other base specialities are able to apply for.
 You need to make sure that you work to produce the best application you can, shortlisting for interview has to be your first target.
 While you are doing this you should also be producing a PHEM portfolio that is well structured, neat and can be used to evidence everything you put on your electronic application.